Want More Precious Metals News? Subscribe to Our Podcast!

 We hope you are able to take advantage of these relatively low prices while they last.
 At this time, Money Metals Exchange has plenty of availability in low-premium bullion products, including rounds, bars, and Eagles.

-Premiums on "junk" silver (junk silver prices) remain somewhat elevated however, as holders of 90% silver coins are simply unwilling to bring supply to the market at these prices.
+Premiums on "junk" silver remain somewhat elevated however, as holders of 90% silver coins are simply unwilling to bring supply to the market at these prices.
 They're betting prices are heading higher.
 And in the long run, with the depreciation of the dollar all but guaranteed, metals prices have nowhere to go but up.
+Therfore the value of silver quarters pre 1965, along with other junk silver will continue to rise.

 Well, that will do it for this week's market wrap podcast, thanks for listening.